JarekDuda/AsymmetricNumeralSystemsToolkit/README.md

 ANS is new approach to entropy coding, which adds fractional bits into consideration into Huffman-like decoder, combining its speed with accuracy of arithmetic coding, like in [implementation of Yann Collet](https://github.com/Cyan4973/FiniteStateEntropy).
 Another advantage in comparison to Huffman coding is that we choose the size of coding tables (L) here, corresponding to 2^depth of Huffman tree, and that there is no need to sort symbol probabilities (linear initialization).

-The choice of such finite L state entropy coding automaton consists of:
+The choice of such finite L state entropy coding automaton consists of 2-3 parts (which generally can be merged):
 - quantization of symbol probability distribution as p[s] ~ q[s]/L fractions (q is a natural number)
 - spreading these symbols in range [0, L-1], such that symbol s appears q[s] times
+- eventual scrambler to simultaneously encrypt encoded message: disturb the found spread in a pseudoranom way accordingly to cryptographic key.

 This toolkit contains various choices of these functions, allows to test obtained compression rates, compare with Huffman.
 Currently it allows to choose betwen: